 2) Travel by Interest and Blend them in

-India is not called Incredible India for nothing.
-It offers destinations for any kind of traveler – from the history buffs to nature and wildlife lovers and some for the beach bums and the crazy adventurers.
+India is called Incredible India for nothing.
+It offers destinations for any kind of traveler – from the history buffs to nature and wildlife lovers and some for the beach bums and the crazy adventures.
 It is a good idea to blend in a few of these in your travel to India so that you get a wholesome experience of this country.